Hope in Times of Uncertainty

 But collectively we are living in uncertain times.
 The political climate in the USA has never been so polarized.
-Individually, with all our blessings, we also all face many struggles.
-Some are afraid about an uncertain future.
+Individually, with all of our blessings, we also all face many struggles.
+We are all afraid of an uncertain future.

 Add to the equation the personal and emotional anxieties that people grapple with daily, the psychological forces that drain us, and we have, shall we say, quite a “bundle” (a “pekel” as the good Yiddish expression goes) to deal with.
 Much, much baggage weighs us down.

 The compassionate power of Elul seems very distant.